-Arthur graduated from Goldsmiths’ College of Art in 2002.
-He has lived and worked in London, Berlin, Rome, Toronto and Montreal.
-He has had work screened as part of Raindance Film Festival in London, Cannes Short Film Corner in France and Directors’ Lounge Festival, in Berlin, more recently this year closing the 10th festival.
-For two years, since 2011 he was the artistic director of a non-profit new media art space 129 Gallery in Berlin’s Neukölln.
-Arthur has recently worked as Production Manager on actor Crispin Glover’s new untitled 35mm feature film and is currently Producing and working as 1st AD on Thorsten Fleisch’s Experimental Debut Feature Film.
+I graduated from Goldsmiths’ College of Art in 2002.
+I lived and worked in London, Berlin, Rome, Toronto and Montreal.
+I had work screened as part of Raindance Film Festival in London, Cannes Short Film Corner in France and Directors’ Lounge Festival, in Berlin, more recently this year closing the 10th festival.
+For two years, since 2011 I was the artistic director of a non-profit new media art space 129 Gallery in Berlin’s Neukölln.
+I recently worked as Production Manager on actor Crispin Glover’s new untitled 35mm feature film and Produced and worked as 1st AD on Thorsten Fleisch’s Experimental Debut Feature Film.
 Currently I am shooting my debut feature film “Gelateria” with co-director Christian Serritiello.

 “Who was actually pushing the switch?
 I was, but he kept insisting.
 I told him “No, ” but he said you got to keep going.
 I told him it’s time we stopped… Why didn’t you just stop?
 He wouldn’t let me.
 I wanted to stop.
 I kept insisting to stop, but he said “No…” Why didn’t you just disregard what the experimenter said?
 He says it’s got to go on, the experiment.”